LiveSuggest

 The fundamental difference is timing.

 Post-meeting tools help you after the conversation.
 They’re retrospective — great for review, but they can’t change how the meeting went.
+As we argue in why meeting minutes are no longer enough, retrospective notes solve a documentation problem, not a participation problem.

 Real-time tools help you during the conversation.
 They’re proactive — they help you participate better in the moment, but they don’t create a permanent record.